jeayeunmo/dev_guide/MMR2 Unit Test Guide.md

 Every point of entry and exit in the program has been invoked at least once, every condition in a decision in the program has taken all possible outcomes at least once, and each condition has been shown to affect that decision outcome independently.
 A condition is shown to affect a decision's outcome independently by varying just that condition while holding fixed all other possible conditions.
 The condition/decision criterion does not guarantee the coverage of all conditions in the module because in many test cases, some conditions of a decision are masked by the other conditions.
 Using the modified condition/decision criterion, each condition must be shown to be able to act on the decision outcome by itself, everything else being held fixed.
 The MC/DC criterion is thus much stronger than the condition/decision coverage.

 ### 2.4 Why MC/DC in Maple MMR2
-Mutiple condition coverage is ideally best, but it may make so many test case, so we select the next strong coverage level of it.
+Multiple condition coverage is ideally best, but it may make so many test case, so we select the next strong coverage level of it.
-But If it is very important function (ex. sign-in, sign-up, etc) then it is recommneded the Mutiple condition coverage.
+But If it is very important function (ex. sign-in, sign-up, etc) then it is recommended the Multiple condition coverage.
 ![](./coverage_relationship.PNG)

 ## 3. How to define the Test Case
 Mutiple condition coverage is ideally best, but it may make so many test case, so we select the next strong coverage level of it.
-Maple (MMR2) uses "Elementary Comparion Test" based on MC/DC.
+Maple (MMR2) uses "Elementary Comparison Test" based on MC/DC.

 ### 3.1 Idenfity the decision points
 ![](./3.1-new.PNG)